-Part 1: Rabel Rible Account (5-10 minutes)
+Part 1: Babel Bible Account (10 minutes)

-Prep: Gather tower-building items for each person-10 in a baggie per child.
+Prep: Gather tower building supplies for each child-at least 10 per child in a baggie.
 This can be blocks, Jenga blocks, dominoes, or a small, stackable food like Honeycomb cereal pieces.
 Check for allergies if using food.
 Each person also needs a plate.
+Print and cut apart the BABEL VERSE CARDS.